Introduction

 Requirements

-Components used
+Components Used

+This document is not restricted to specific software and hardware versions.
 All tests were performed on a 3504 WLC running image version 8.9 and MacOS 10.14.
-OIDs in this article are also valid on older AireOS releases and other AireOS based wireless controllers (8540/5508/5520/2504).
+OIDs in this article are also valid on earlier AireOS releases and other AireOS-based wireless controllers (8540/5508/5520/2504).

-Configuring SNMP settings on WLC
+Configure SNMP Settings on WLC

 SNMPv2c is a community-based version of SNMP and all communication between the devices is in clear text.
-SNMPv3 is the most secure version which offers message integrity checks, authentication and encryption of the packets.
-SNMPv1 is extremely outdated, but still exists to provide legacy software compatibility.
+SNMPv3 is the most secure version which offers message integrity checks, authentication, and encryption of the packets.
+SNMPv1 is extremely outdated but still exists to provide legacy software compatibility.

 It is best practice to remove default pre-configured communities and create a new one.
-IP address and netmask will behave like an access list.
-By default, both will be set to 0.0.0.0, meaning all IP addresses will be allowed to make SNMP queries for this community.
-Access mode field will be left as "Read Only" as we want this community to be used only for monitoring, and not configuration of the WLC.
+IP address and netmask behave like an access list.
+By default, both are set to 0.0.0.0, which means that all IP addresses are allowed to make SNMP queries for this community.
+The access mode field is left as Read Only as this community is to be used only to monitor, and not for the configuration of the WLC.

-Under the SNMP V3 Users menu, you can see all the configured users, their privileges and protocols used for authentication and encryption.
-Button New allows a creation of a new user.
-Selecting HMAC-SHA as authentication protocol and CFB-AES-128 as privacy protocol is recommended.
-We will create a user named 'admin' with authentication and privacy password set to "Cisco123Cisco123":
+Under the SNMP V3 Users menu, you can see all the configured users, their privileges, and protocols used for authentication and encryption.
+The New button allows the creation of a new user.
+It is recommended to choose HMAC-SHA as an authentication protocol, and CFB-AES-128 as a privacy protocol.
+Create a user named admin with authentication and privacy password set to Cisco123Cisco123

-Object names and object IDs (OIDs)
+Object Names and Object IDs (OIDs)

-What are object names and OIDs?
+What are Object Names and OIDs

 The numbers followed by a dot represent each step it takes to get to a certain point in that tree or branch.

-MIBs and list of all Object names and IDs on Cisco WLCs
+MIBs and List of all Object Names and IDs on Cisco WLCs

-Downloaded archive file contains multiple .my text files that can either be imported into any third-party SNMP monitoring server or simply opened with a regular text editor.
+The downloaded archive file contains multiple .my text files that can either be imported into any third-party SNMP monitoring server or simply opened with a regular text editor.
 In order to find the OID of a specific object name, you first need to locate the exact file that contains it.

-For example, all objects related to monitoring the device’s physical state (like temperature and fan speed) will be located inside a MIB called CISCO-ENVMON-MIB.my.
-Here, “ciscoEnvMonFanState” is the object name which will be used to provide the state of the WLC fan.
-MIB files follow the syntax shown below.
-Information about the fan state object will look like this:
+is the object name which is used to provide the state of the WLC fan.
+MIB files have the syntax shown.
+Information about the fan state object looks like this:

 ciscoEnvMonFanState OBJECT-TYPE